saintthor/cyberbanknotes/README.md

 To increase the scalability, just add the number of the blockchains.
 There is no upper limit on scalability.

 We achieved the original goals.
 The ownership blockchain group runs in high decentralization, good scalability, less power consumption, no 51% attacks.
 For each ownership blockchain, they are private.
 But for the group, it has better decentralization than the public blockchains.
 It can replace the public blockchains at least in the usage of cryptocurrencies.
-## For cryptocurrency
+## For cryptocurrencies

 For the usage of cryptocurrency, just regard each ownership blockchain as a BANKNOTE.
 Like the paper banknotes we are familiar with, each banknote has a fixed denomination, which is the basic unit of payment.
 Each payment is carried by the transfer of ownership of several banknotes.
 Both for paper banknotes and ownership blockchain banknotes, the payer selects a few from his banknotes, makes up the amount to be paid, transfers the ownership of the banknotes to the payee, and the payment is completed.

 We got the perfect cryptocurrency.

 Someone may ask how to transfer some money from one blockchain to another without consensus.
 There is no such action.
 Pay attention that each ownership blockchain is a banknote rather than an account.
 You can not transfer some money from one banknote to another.
 For a banknote, all what may change is its ownership.
 The denomination won’t change.
-For bitcoin
+### For bitcoin

 The ownership blockchain banknotes can also work for other cryptocurrencyies such as bitcoin.
-If the bitcoin miners stop mining because their income is too low, bitcoin would die.
-We may save it with banknotes in the follow steps.
+We can offer performance and power saving to bitcoin by the follow steps.

     Create a banknote, get its id.
     Transfer some bitcoin to the address equals to the id in step 1.